 1. Tool output exceeded the harness cap and was truncated

 How to spot it: Re-run the same command yourself with no truncation.
-If the local output has obvious errors that aren’t in what Codex saw, output truncation is the cause.
+If your local output has obvious errors that aren’t in what Codex saw, output truncation is the cause.

 2. Codex summarized output and lost the specific error